tarwn/lessthandot-hugo/blogs/content/posts/2010-07-12-change-data-capture-sql-server-08.md

   - tracking data

 ---
-Many times as a database administrator, you&#8217;re going to find yourself being asked, &#8220;When did this change?&#8221; In fact, it is a common question that can come in so often, if you don&#8217;t have the answer readily available, the business will quickly become frustrated with you.
+Many times as a database administrator, you're going to find yourself being asked, “When did this change?”
+In fact, it is a common question that can come in so often, if you don't have the answer readily available, the business will quickly become frustrated with you.
 This can have an adverse effect on your reputation of being able to manage the databases in question.

 Some databases (and software packages) simply do not track changes in the database.
 The job of the system is to do what the business wants and that typically does not initially include data tracking.
 Logging takes time and precious performance away from the systems.
 That performance hit can make a software vendor look bad.
 Is it worth the performance cost and cost to develop the tracking solution to them?
 I think we know the answer to that question in most cases.
-I&#8217;m on their side in the case of where you put your money for the product you provide to a point.
+I'm on their side in the case of where you put your money for the product you provide to a point.

-Putting all of the bickering with why or why not vendors add data tracking to overall system features aside, let&#8217;s look at how we can manage data tracking with SQL Server and leave the vendor to do what the business asks of them; provide the solution to keep the business running.
+Putting all of the bickering with why or why not vendors add data tracking to overall system features aside, let's look at how we can manage data tracking with SQL Server and leave the vendor to do what the business asks of them; provide the solution to keep the business running.

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt/cdc.gif" alt="" title="" width="384" height="304" />
 </div>

 In SQL Server 2008, Change Data Capture was introduced.
 Oh, that sounds interesting and something you can use!
 Well, there is a cost just like most features have cost that go with them.
 Remember the performance issue with the vendor doing data tracking?
 It comes with CDC as well.
-As with everything, performance can take a back seat to providing the business with what they need, so we&#8217;re going to show you how to set CDC up as a base data tracking process in your databases.
+As with everything, performance can take a back seat to providing the business with what they need, so we're going to show you how to set CDC up as a base data tracking process in your databases.

 **Setup CDC**